Huachao/vscode-restclient/README.md

 ## Settings
 * `rest-client.followredirect`: Follow HTTP 3xx responses as redirects.
 (Default is __true__)
-* `rest-client.defaultuseragent`: If User-Agent header is omitted in request header, this value will be added as user agent for each request.
-(Default is __vscode-restclient__)
+* `rest-client.defaultHeaders`: If particular headers are omitted in request header, these will be added as headers for each request.
+(Default is `{ "User-Agent": "vscode-restclient" }`)
 * `rest-client.timeoutinmilliseconds`: Timeout in milliseconds.
 0 for infinity.
 (Default is __0__)
 * `rest-client.showResponseInDifferentTab`: Show response in different tab.
 (Default is __false__)
 * `rest-client.rememberCookiesForSubsequentRequests`: Save cookies from `Set-Cookie` header in response and use for subsequent requests.
 (Default is __true__)